aimms/documentation/webui/page-manager.rst

 You can chose a size for the dialog page, the dimension for which are:

 #.
 Small: Width = 3 Columns, Height = 2 Rows.
-Here you can fit widgets with dimensions that add up to 3 columns and 2 rows, e.g. 1 widget with width = 3 columns or less and height = 2 rows or less OR 2 widgets with width = 3 colums or less and height = 1 row.
+Here you can fit widgets with dimensions that add up to 3 columns and 2 rows, e.g. 1 widget with width = 3 columns or less and height = 2 rows or less OR 2 widgets with width = 3 columns or less and height = 1 row.

 	.. image:: images/dialog_diffsizes_small.png
 				:align: center